 Original acrylic on canvas painting by Latvian-American painter Juris Kakis (1938-) depicts the stylized portrait of a young man in tones of yellow, white, and blue.
 Kakis uses black lines to create a face, allowing his fascinating technique to create an intriguing study of color and texture throughout the composition.
 Commonly depicting portraits of horses, people, and floral still lifes, Kakis’ images remain popular in the Columbus art scene, his images continually renowned for their dynamic, colorful constructions, effortless techniques, and contemporary appeal.
 This original painting is mounted in a stark white frame and is signed and dated to 2000 by the artist along the bottom of the canvas.

 About the Artist:

-This self portrait is just one of hundreds of pieces of art that are available at our location in Grandview!
-Come in today and see the full collection
+This painting is amongst hundreds of pieces of art that are available at our location in Grandview!
+Come in today and see the full collection.